aptoma/softmandel/README.md

 #### Multitenancy

 Always consider and prefer a multitenant design.
-If a full multitenant approach is not possible, consider [hybrid-tenancy](http://samnewman.io/patterns/deployment/hybrid-tenancy/).

 #### Modularity and Microservices